TASHDIK-29/ShopNinja-Client/README.md

 # ShopNinja

-Admin: Tashdik
-Password: A@1234
+Our Delivery Management System, ShopNinja Offers our users delivering their products to the destiny in time with safety.

 * LiveURL : https://shipninja-a12.web.app

+## Admin Access
+* Admin Email : td@trk.com
+* Password : A@1234

-# Features of my website
+## Features of my website

 * Admin Dashboard: Provides comprehensive control for managing parcel bookings, approving requests, and assigning